vdukhovni/dnssec-chain-extension/draft-dukhovni-tls-dnssec-chain.md

 the data structure on the server and easier verification of the data on client by means of existing DNS library functions.

-The returned RRsets MUST contain either the requested TLSA RRset, or else the associated denial of existence proof.
-In either case, the chain of RRs MUST be accompanied by the full set of DNS records needed to authenticate the TLSA record set or its denial of existence up the DNS hierarchy to either the Root Zone or another trust anchor mutually configured by the TLS server and client.
+The returned RRsets MUST contain either the TLSA RRset or else the associated denial of existence proof of the configured (and requested) SNI name and port.
+In either case, the chain of RRsets MUST be accompanied by the full set of DNS records needed to authenticate the TLSA record set or its denial of existence up the DNS hierarchy to either the Root Zone or another trust anchor mutually configured by the TLS server and client.

 When some subtree in the chain is subject to redirection via DNAME records, the associated inferred CNAME records need not be included.
 They can be inferred by the DNS validation code in the client.
 Any applicable ordinary CNAME records that are not synthesized from DNAME records MUST be included along with their RRSIGs.